sdesabbata/r-for-geographic-data-science/docs/index.md

 docker pull sdesabbata/r-for-geographic-data-science:latest
 git clone https://github.com/sdesabbata/r-for-geographic-data-science.git
 cd r-for-geographic-data-science

+# follow the instructions in data/README.md before continuing

 ./src/Docker_RStudio_Start.sh
 ```

 The `src/Docker_RStudio_Start.sh` script will first create a `my_r-for-geographic-data-science` folder in the parent directory of the root directory of the repository (if it doesn't exitst).
-The script will then instantiate a Docker container for the sdesabbata/r-for-geographic-data-science image, bind mount the `my_r-for-geographic-data-science` folder and the `r-for-geographic-data-science` repository folder to the container and start an RStudio Server.
+The script will then instantiate a Docker container for the `sdesabbata/r-for-geographic-data-science` image, bind mount the `my_r-for-geographic-data-science` folder and the `r-for-geographic-data-science` repository folder to the container and start an RStudio Server.

 Using your browser, you can access the RStudio Server running from the Docker container by typing `127.0.0.1:28787` in your address bar, and using `rstudio` as username and `rstudio` as password.
 As the `my_r-for-geographic-data-science` folder is binded, everything that you will save in the the `my_r-for-geographic-data-science` folder in your home directory on RStudio Server will be saved on your computer.
 Everything else will be lost when the Docker container is stopped.